remybach/chrome-twilight/README.md

 As always, if you see something that you can improve on, please do so and send a pull request :)

+## DISCLAIMER

+Please note: custom themes are unofficial and may potentially break existing DevTools functionality.

+As always, if you encounter bugs with the DevTools, please [report them][crbug], but disable the theme and test again, first. ;)

 ## Screenshots

 Normal Elements panel